LINC-BIT/PuzzleFL/README.md

 - [RNN](): RNN (Recurrent Neural Network) is a type of neural network specifically designed for sequential data, excelling at handling time series and natural language with temporal dependencies.
 - [LSTM](): LSTM (Long Short-Term Memory) is a special type of RNN that can learn long-term dependencies, suitable for tasks like time series analysis and language modeling.
 - [Bert](): BERT (Bidirectional Encoder Representations from Transformers) is a pre-trained language representation model based on the Transformer architecture, which captures contextual information in text through deep bidirectional training.
 The BERT model excels in natural language processing (NLP) tasks and can be used for various applications such as text classification, question answering systems, and named entity recognition.
+- [GCN](): Graph Convolutional Network (GCN) is a deep learning framework designed to process graph-structured data by iteratively aggregating features from neighboring nodes to learn meaningful node representations for tasks like node classification or link prediction.

 ## 2 How to get started
 ### 2.1 Setup